rails/rails/guides/source/testing.md

 The small green dot displayed means that the test has passed successfully.

-NOTE: In that process, a test was written first which fails for a desired functionality, then after, some code was written which adds the functionality.
+TIP: In the process above, a test was written first which fails for a desired functionality, then after, some code was written which adds the functionality.
 Finally, the test was run again to ensure it passes.
 This approach to software development is referred to as _Test-Driven Development_ (TDD).